These 2 Simple Ideas Helped Rodan + Fields Become a Billion-Dollar Brand

 In 2002, Dr. Katie Rodan and Dr. Kathy Fields founded Rodan + Fields, a skincare brand built on the promise of offering consumers innovative anti-aging skincare products that are backed by clinical results.
 With a reported net revenue of $1.15 billion in 2016, the concept, it would appear, is working.

 In addition to founding R+F (and maintaining their medical practices), the doctors also developed the acne treatment powerhouse Proactiv.
-In April of 2016, they reportedly sold their royalty rights for an estimated $50 million.
+In April of 2016, they reportedly sold their royalty rights for an estimated $50 million, and in 2017, R+F was named the No. 1 premium skincare brand in the U.S. by market research company Euromonitor International Limited.

 We caught up with busy founders to ask them 20 Questions and find out what makes them tick.